BATTLEFIELDS OF HONOR: AMERICAN CIVIL WAR REENACTORS

 “Elson's formal wet plate portraits are hard to differentiate from those made by Mathew Brady’s studio more than 150 years ago, and his candid 35mm work gives us an idea of what Brady and his photographers might have been able to achieve during the heat of the battle had the smaller format been available to them...”
 Black & White: For Collectors of Fine Photography

-My photography book ”Battlefields of Honor: American Civil War Reenactors,” published by Merrell Publishers, is available in stores in the US and worldwide.
+My photography book ”Battlefields of Honor: American Civil War Reenactors,” published by Merrell Publishers.

 I photographed through out the US and the UK and the book features color and black and white photographs along with wet plate collodion photographs, the same photography process that was used during the Civil War.
 Portraits along with action photographs also featured.
 I’m also very happy that James Lighthizer, president of the Civil War Trust, has written a splendid foreword.
 The trust is involved with preserving Civil War battlefields and history, and if you’re not familiar with their site you should check it out.

 I worked with a number of wonderful people and organizations in putting the book together, and without their help this would not have been possible.
 I would particularly like to thank Neil Salkind at the Salkind Literary Agency for his guidance and belief in the project.
 I’d also like to point out that my wife, Jeannine Stein, wrote the text.

 "Mark Elson provides astonishingly authentic-looking photos of reenactments and reenactors.
 Often, he employs cameras which were specially built and uses period lenses to create wet plate photographs, which is the way authentic Civil War-era photographs were made.
 The result is a sometimes ghostly appearance that seems to fit the spirit of the reenactments, recalling the appearance of those who have passed into the shadows of time..."
 Rhetta Akamatsu in Blogcritics.org/Seattle PI